graninas/Hydra/README.md

 With the framework, you can create complex applications which have a good maintainability, testability, simplicity, have a good structure and are easy to read and change.
 The key principles of the framework:

 - Layered architecture
-- Separation of Subsystem Interfaces, Business Logic, Runtime and Implementation
+- Separation of concerns (interfaces, business logic, runtime and implementation)
-- Convenient and simple to use eDSLs for Business Logic
+- Simple and convenient eDSLs
-- Layered structure of business application: State, Domain, Business Logic
+- Testable and maintainable code

 The Hydra Project
 =================

 This project demonstrates the principles of Software Design and Architecture in pure Functional Programming.
-It provides a framework implemented with several different approaches for easy comparison:
+Hydra has several separate frameworks based on different engines for easy comparison:

-- Final Tagless
+- Final Tagless engine
-- Free Monad
+- Free monad based engine
-- Church Encoded Free Monad
+- Church-encoded Free monad based engine

-The core idea of the Free monadic frameworks is known as Hierarchical Free Monads.
+The core idea of the two Free monadic frameworks is known as Hierarchical Free Monads.

 The project is a showcase for my book [Functional Design and Architecture](https://graninas.com/functional-design-and-architecture-book/).
 The approaches presented in Hydra are well-described and rationalized in the book, so you may obtain even more info about best practices and ideas of how to write a good Haskell code.

+**Note** The Free monad based framework is the most developed by functionality.
+I'm working on synchronizing the functionality between all the engines.

 Building dependencies
 =====================